sainjacobs/EIS-Appendix-Generation/README.md

 Automatically generate appendices for EIS reports containing VI/508 Compliant tables and figures using the CSV output from the DSS Reader.

 Note:
-- All WY type statistics are calculated by sorting monthly data into corresponding water years.
-Ex: Oct 1980 data is assigned the WY type associated with WY 1981.
+- All WY type statistics are calculated by sorting monthly data into years determined by the `use_calendar_yr` flag.
+- "Calendar year-year type sorting" means that instead of classifying October 1980 as the same WYType as WY 1981 (the water year it is part of), you would classify it by the same WYType as WY1980.
+This affects the WYType average plots (last 5 plots for each location) and the WYType averages in the last 5 rows of each table.
 - If generating storage-elevation appendix, check that the ./inputs/storage_elevation_table.xlsx is up-to-date with what you want to use.
 The current version of the storage-elevation table is from the Sac 2021 LTO.
 A more up-to-date Oroville bathymetry is used in post-LTO modeling, but is **not** the version included in this repo.
 - Check that the ./inputs/wy_flags.xlsx table matches your CalSim run's hydrology.
 If not, follow step 3.0) below to update it.
 - Automatic caption numbering for figure and tables inherits the Heading 2 numbering.
-- Input to the EIS Appendix Generation script is assumed to be monthly, unless the report type is temperature.
-In the case of temperature, values are averaged for each month.

 ## Installation
 You will need local copies of this repo and the CalSim DSS Reader: https://gitlab.bor.doi.net/usbr-cvp-modeling/calsim_dss_reader